antmicro/kenning/README.md

 * `Protocol` class - implements the communication protocol between the host and the target,
 * `DataProvider` class - implements data provision from such sources as camera, TCP connection or others for inference,
 * `OutputCollector` class - implements parsing and utilization of data from inference (such as displaying the visualizations, sending the results to via TCP),
+* `DataConverter` class - performs data conversion from dataset-specific format to protocol-specific format and vice versa,
 * `Runner` class - represents single runtime processing block.

 ## Kenning usage